Image-Guided Radiation Therapy (IGRT)

-Image-Guided Radiation Therapy (IGRT) Process
+How Image-Guided Radiation (IGRT) Therapy Works

-Next, a 4-D CT scan is performed.
+Next, a 4D CT scan is performed.
 Tumors often move when you breathe, making it difficult to steady the beam of radiation.
-A 4-D CT scan allows the radiation oncologist to understand where the tumor is located in relationship to your respiratory cycle in addition to its 3-D location.
+A 4D CT scan allows the radiation oncologist to understand where the tumor is located in relationship to your respiratory cycle in addition to its 3D location.

 Once the tumor location has been mapped, the images are uploaded to the IGRT machine.
 The treatment team lines up the tumor properly before turning on the beam and treating the patient.

-Virtual Imaging Enhancement Environment
+Cancer Treatment Powered By Virtual Imaging Enhancement Environment

 - Positron emission tests (PET)